"Helping Sea Turtles Survive"

 Approximately 90% of sea turtle eggs in the US are laid in Florida.
 Because of the huge number of sea turtles that nest on area beaches and that forage the Indian River Lagoon, a group of concerned Brevard County citizens, in 1984, formed a grass-roots organization to help protect them.
 This group, the Sea Turtle Preservation Society (STPS) was incorporated in 1986 as a not-for-profit whose mission statement was simply: “Helping sea turtles survive.” .

 Brevard County is a very important natural habitat for marine turtles.
-The county is in a unique location because both Atlantic beaches and the Indian River Lagoon System span its entire length.
-This strategic location serves as nesting or foraging sites for three species of sea turtles: the loggerhead, the green and the leatherback.
+The county is unique because the Atlantic beaches and the Indian River Lagoon System span its entire 72 mile length.
+This strategic location serves as nesting and foraging sites for three species of sea turtles: the loggerhead, the green and the leatherback.

 While STPS serves the needs of the sea turtles throughout Brevard County, two locations are particularly important to sea turtles in our area: The Archie Carr National Wildlife Refuge (ACNWF) and The Indian River Lagoon (IRL).
 Read more about the Archie Carr National Wildlife Refuge.

 STPS is a registered 501(c) 3 not-for-profit organization.
 We are true to our ”grass roots” and are not associated with any parent company or supported by government funding.
 We rely on the donations from the public, our membership, and the efforts of our dedicated volunteers.
 Contributions are tax-deductible as allowable by law.